George Mason: Early life and education

-Virginia landed gentleman

-Public figure
+Career

+Fairfax County

-The obligations and offices that came with being one of the largest local landowners descended on Mason as they had on his father and grandfather.
-In 1747, he was named to the Fairfax County Court.
-Mason was elected as a vestryman for Truro Parish, serving 1749–1785.
-He took a position among the officers of the county militia, eventually rising to the rank of colonel.
-In 1748, he sought a seat in the House of Burgesses; the process was controlled by more senior members of the court and he was not then successful, but he would win in 1758.
+The obligations and offices that came with being one of the largest local landowners descended on Mason as they had previously on his father and grandfather.
+In 1747, Mason was named to the Court of Fairfax County, Virginia, and was elected as a vestryman at Truro Parish, where he served between 1749 and 1785.
+He took a position among the officers of the Fairfax County militia, eventually rising to the rank of colonel.

 The county court heard civil and criminal cases, and also decided matters such as local taxes.
 Membership fell to most major landowners.
 Mason was a justice for much of the rest of his life, though he was excluded because of nonattendance at court from 1752 to 1764, and he resigned in 1789 when continued service meant swearing to uphold a constitution he could not support.
 Even while a member, he often did not attend.
 Joseph Horrell, in a journal article on Mason's court service, noted that he was often in poor health and lived the furthest of any of the major estateholders from the Fairfax County courthouse, whether at its original site near today's Tyson's Corner or later in newly founded Alexandria.
 Robert Rutland, editor of Mason's papers, considered court service a major influence on Mason's later thinking and writing, but Horrell denied it, "if the Fairfax court provided a course for Mason's early training, he chiefly distinguished himself by skipping classes."

 Alexandria was one of the towns founded or given corporate status in the mid-18th century in which Mason had interests; he purchased three of the original lots along King and Royal Streets and became a municipal trustee in 1754.
-He also served as a trustee of Dumfries, in Prince William County, and had business interests there and in Georgetown, on the Maryland side of the Potomac (today in the District of Columbia).
+He also served as a trustee of Dumfries, in Prince William County, and had business interests there and in Georgetown, on the Maryland side of the Potomac River in present-day Washington, D.C.

+In 1748, he sought a seat in the House of Burgesses; the process was controlled by more senior members of the court and he was not then successful, but he later emerged victorious in 1758.